icebreakerone/ib1-technical-docs/docs/metadata.md

 # Dataset & Data Service Metadata

-Each [Data Provider](glossary.md#term-Data-Provider) maintains a set of one or more metadata files, each of which can describe one or more distinct data sets.
+Each [Data Provider](glossary.md#term-Data-Provider) maintains a set of one or more metadata files, each of which can describe one or more distinct sources of data.
 These descriptions serve several purposes:

 1. They drive discovery descriptions are ingested into our search system and made available to a [Data Consumer](glossary.md#term-Data-Consumer)